 What Is A Gantt Chart?

-A gantt chart is a visual representation of your project schedule, based on task start and due dates.
+A Gantt chart is a visual representation of your project schedule on a horizontal bar chart, based on task start and due dates.

-Simple Gantt charts include columns, rows, arrows and flow drawings that direct each step of the project.
-This allows you to effectively track sequential milestone
+Simple Gantt charts include columns, rows, arrows, and flow drawings that direct each step of the project.
+This allows you to effectively track sequential milestones.

-Priority Matrix is a lightweight priority management solution that allows you to organize team tasks and timelines, while building a Gantt chart for you based on the data that you input.
+That’s exactly what we thought, which is why with Priority Matrix you can now easily create Gantt charts for your projects that match up with your needs while saving time and effort.
+Priority Matrix is a lightweight priority management solution that allows you to organize team tasks and timelines while building a Gantt chart for you based on the data that you input.

 - List your tasks